YashMangla1/DragDrop/README.md

-## Todo list with Drag and Drop feaure in Calander.
+## Todo list with a feature of Drag and Drop Tasks on Calander.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).